matthew-valenti/jompx-org/docs/setup.md

 It's confusing to mix all this together.
 There is also doubling up.
 I want to write a method and then operationalize it.
 Schema first always!
 Which unfortunately means CDK synth.

-I THINK WE WANT TO USE THIS ON THE CLIENT?
+I THINK WE WANT TO USE THIS AUTOCMOPLETE CONCEPT ON THE CLIENT?
 Interesting graphQL query generator with autocomplete etc. called TypeScript-DSL i.e. syntax highlighting.
 Do we want native GraphQL which kind of a bummer or something like this which is custom?
 Can it keep up with GraphQL changes?